RISE-Dependable-Transport-Systems/WayWiseR/waywiser_hwbringup/README.md

 ## URM14 ultrasonic sensor

 If running with multiple sensors, make sure to set a unique slave address of each sensor.
 The default address is `0x0c`.
 Set for example `0x0d` for the second sensor.
-This can be done using the function `set_slave_id()`from the `urm14_sensor` module.
+This can be done using the function `change_slave_id()`from the `urm14_sensor` module.

     sudo apt-get install ros-humble-urm14